[ Printer Friendly Version ] [ Report Abuse ]

 "Well, I'm off to a double period of Divination," she waved after we entered the castle, "see you later."

 "Bye," I whispered a little too late.
-Even though I hadn't been set any homework yet, I decided to go to the library and read my Arithmancy textbook during my break.
-I was over halfway done with it, and had also missed lunch, when I realized I was going to be late for Transfiguration if I didn't hurry.
+Even though I hadn't been set any homework yet, I decided to go to the library and read my Arithmancy textbook.
+I was over halfway done with it, and had also missed lunch, when I realized I was going to be late for class if I didn't hurry.
 Even with every short-cut I knew, I only just made it.
 I hurried to take the only unoccupied seat next to none other than Remus Lupin and managed to trip over myself.
 The desk broke my fall.

 Professor Vector started class a moment later, thankfully cutting off possibility of further conversation.
 At the end of class he assigned us an essay based on the first couple chapters of the book.
-No doubt we'd have the same assignment for all the chapters--Vector was more predictable than the cycles of the moon.
+No doubt we'd have the same assignment for all the chapters.
 I could easily get at least three or four done this evening.

 The next morning I had Ancient Runes with, much to my dismay, Fifi and Veronica.
-James and Sirius were also in the class; James waved me over as I took a seat on the opposite side of the room, but I pretended I didn't see him.
+James and Sirius were also in the class; James waved as I took a seat on the opposite side of the room.
 Fifi was trying to bag Sirius as her boyfriend, and I didn't want to sit anywhere near her.

 I spent the break between Ancient Runes and Charms in the library doing the homework I'd been set already that morning.
 I finished just in time to make it to class with a reasonable about of time to spare.
 The Charms class was huge; all the Ravenclaw girls were taking it, along with all four Gryffindor boys.
 Lynn Fritz from my Care of Magical Creatures class was also there.
 I took the seat Tavi had thankfully remembered to save me.
 He knew I liked the end seat, so I had nobody on my right side.
 James and Lily were in front of me, Sirius on the other side of Tavi, and Remus and Peter behind.
 Lynn was next to Lily and Fifi was doing her best to attract Sirius' attention on his other side.
 I hoped this isn't where I would always sit in this class.